kagansozen/p5.js-sketches/README.md

 # p5.js-projects
-This repository contains several P5.js sketches.
+A collection of JavaScript P5.js sketches.